 We’ve all heard of the term 'gut feeling', but have you ever thought about what it is that your gut is trying to tell you?
-Now you can find out, with the help of microbiome testing.
-The microbiome is being linked to many areas of health, and testing can shed some light on ongoing symptoms and diseases.
+With the help of microbiome testing, now you can find out.
+The microbiome is now being linked to many areas of health, and testing can shed some light on ongoing symptoms and diseases.
 For example, many people commonly suffer with digestive issues, such as bloating, Irritable Bowel Syndrome (IBS), food intolerances, and discomfort after eating.
 By understanding how the gut works and by testing its efficiency we can address any imbalances within the ecosystem of the gut and support overall health and vitality.

 The gut revolution is well underway and digestive health will continue to be a significant trend in 2019.
 Want to know what’s going on inside your gut?
 Want to boost immunity?
 Increase energy?
 Read on to learn about the explosion in microbiome testing and what these tests can tell you about your gut.
 I will also talk about some simple DIY gut tests that you can do at home, to get you started on your road to better gut health.